Cohabitation and Unmarried Couples

 When an unmarried couple move in together a legally binding Cohabitation Agreement can be set up.
 This is a contract that sets out the financial obligations of the couple involved.
 Whilst many couples think it is not necessary and they will sort things out amicably should they split, the opposite is all too often the case and with emotions running high, lengthy legal processes and expenses can follow.

 The Agreement can reduce some of the uncertainty as it deals with financial obligations, property issues, who owned the assets when they entered the partnership and the question of what will happen to the property when the relationship ends.

 Our cohabitation agreement solicitors can guide you through the process.

 This deals with property ownership and is particularly important if the property in which you will be living is pre-owned by you.
 You need to safeguard yourself from any claim from your cohabitee against the property in the event of cohabitation disputes.

 If you are considering buying a property together and you are putting down unequal amounts for a deposit your conveyancer can advise you to have a Declaration of Trust recording your unequal contributions.
 The Declaration of Trust will set out who gets what from any sale or transfer of property and may also be particularly relevant if you are paying a lump sum off the mortgage at a later date.

 Contact our cohabitation agreement solicitors

-Call us on 0161 785 3500 today for a free initial consultation about how we can help with your cohabitation agreements.
+Call us on 0161 785 3500 today for a no obligation chat about how we can help with your cohabitation agreements.
 Email the team firstname.lastname@example.org or use our online enquiry form and we’ll call you back.